2018 Celebration of Teaching and Learning Symposium

-A full agenda will be posted in the coming weeks, so check back!
 Participants should feel free to come and go throughout the day; we just ask that you register ahead of the event.
-See the full program details here.

-To receive announcements about the Symposium and other upcoming events, please join the CTL mailing list.
+To receive announcements about the Symposium and other upcoming events, please join the CTL email list.

 Call for Posters

 Faculty, graduate students, postdocs and staff are invited to submit a poster proposal to share their teaching and/or curricular innovations.
 Communicate your contributions toward the improvement and enhancement of teaching and learning at Columbia.
 Examples might include collaborative learning activities, flipped/blended classrooms, new models of student assessment, and teaching with technology, and may include projects that have concluded or are in progress.
 The Center for Teaching and Learning will cover the costs of printing accepted posters.
 Learn more about the proposal process, requirements, and how to apply here.

 Please note that there will be photographers and videographers from the Center for Teaching and Learning at this event.
 Contact Elizabeth Hernandez at firstname.lastname@example.org if you do not wish to be photographed or recorded.